 A popular test that is disregarded by psychologists

 The concept of MBTI is that each individual’s personality consists of 4 dimensions, and each dimension has 2 possibilities.
 These dimensions and their corresponding possibilities are:

-The MBTI’s 4 dimensions are typically called the 4 dichotomies, because in each dimension you can only be assigned either one of two possibilities.
+The MBTI’s dimensions are typically called the four dichotomies because, in each dimension, you can only be assigned either one of two possibilities.

 Regardless of its popularity and commercial success, the MBTI is almost disregarded by the entire psychology community.
 The test has rarely been mentioned in any research published in major psychology journals, except for articles that criticised the test.

 Unsupported theoretical foundations

 The MBTI is based on Carl Jung's theory of psychological types, first published in 1921, in which he proposed four dominant human cognitive functions (thinking, feeling, sensation, and intuition) that were somewhat similar to the later MBTI’s four dichotomies.
 This theory, however, was purely based on Jung’s subjective observations and experience rather than any empirical evidence.

 Before reading Jung’s theory, Katharine Cook Briggs herself came up with speculation that personality falls into four temperaments: meditative, spontaneous, executive, and social.

 Such typology was also based on her own observation of her family members.
 Neither Katharine Cook Briggs nor Isabel Briggs Myers was a certified psychologist.
 Instead, Myers learned techniques of test-making and statistical methods from Edward Hay, a personnel manager at a Philadelphia bank.

 In other words, the MBTI is a brilliant product of pure speculation and hypotheses unsupported by scientific data and controlled experiments.